codinasion-archive/codinasion-programme/programme/perimeter-of-square/README.md

-## Write a C programme to find perimeter of square
+## Write a programme to find perimeter of square

 Perimeter of square = 4 * `side`